 (To stop the slideshow and expand the pictures, click on the current photograph below)

 September 12, 2022 Update – The seller just updated their latest listing, confirming the sale of their Willys.
 While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.

 July 28, 2022 Update – The seller just replaced their fourth listing in as many months with a fresh one.
 In it, the seller lists the asking price as only one dollar and, for their latest description, simply asks, “What’s life on Martha’s Vineyard or Nantucket without this beauty????
 Missing this for sure!
 Lots of summer (sic) left to enjoy a great condition automobile.
 Turn the key and drive it.” as a way to entice potential buyers.

-July 19, 2022 Update – The seller just lowered their asking price in their existing Craigslist ad from $22,500 to $19,000.
-If someone jumps at the opportunity, this Jeepster has officially entered “well bought” territory.
+July 19, 2022 Update – The seller just lowered the asking price in their existing Craigslist ad from $22,500 to $19,000.
+If someone jumps at the opportunity, this Jeepster has officially entered “well-bought” territory.

 June 24, 2022 Update – In their third consecutive Craigslist ad in as many months, the seller of this restored Willys Jeepster lowered their asking price by two large from $24,500 to $22,500.

 May 28, 2022 Update – The seller just replaced their expiring listing with a fresh Craigslist ad.
 In it, the price, pictures, and description pretty much remain the same.